The gated entrance to Island Park, created by Swain County High School welding students, opens at 7am and closes at dusk.

-A Pet-Friendly Midtown Park
+A Pet-Friendly Bryson City Park

+Island Park is closed for river bank and island restoration until February 1, 2024.
 Only accessible by a foot bridge, Bryson City’s Island Park is cut off from the mainland by the Tuckasegee River that runs through the center of town.
 The park, just four short blocks from Everett Street, offers a secluded unspoiled landscape for fresh water anglers, picnickers, kayakers, tourists, hikers, bird watchers and nature enthusiasts.

 Near the picnic area, there are steps for launching kayaks and canoes to play in the water and enjoy the mid-stream rapids called ‘Devil’s Dip.’
 This area and further up the island is also ideal for fly fishing in waders.